 The colourful mosaic of habitats, often impassable terrain and abundance of food provide shelter and enable the survival of this remarkable animal world.
 All living creatures are closely connected to each other, and together with the karst soil and typical climate, form an extraordinary ecosystem – strong and vulnerable at the same time, an ecosystem called an intermittent lake.

-Number of native species: 12 Share of mammal species found in Europe: 50% Share of amphibian species found in Europe: 24% Share of butterfly species found in Europe: 29%
+Number of native species: 12 Share of mammal species found in SLOVENIA: 50% Share of amphibian species found in Europe: 24% Share of butterfly species found in Europe: 29%

 Are there plants which 'eat' animals?
 Yes, there are.
 Intermittent Lake Cerknica is home to three species of carnivorous plants: intermediate bladderwort, bladderwort and oblong-leaved sundew.

 Visitors are instantly charmed by wet meadows rich with endangered and protected plants.
 Wild gladioli and orchids (early marsh orchid, broad-leaved marsh orchid, marsh orchid and marsh helleborine) thrive here in such numbers that one may doubt they are endangered.

 Among the most obvious species with colourful flowers found in the area of Lake Cerknica, there are also tens of grass-like endangered species.
 They may not be eye-catching, but many of them form typical communities and are, therefore, of great importance for the intermittent lake's ecosystem.

 Typical inhabitants of Lake Cerknica, and a truly special group of the flora world, are surely the amphibian plants.
 They have adapted to the draining of the lake to an extent where they can thrive in water as well as on land.
 The most common, and at the same time most visible, among them are greater water parsnip, water smartweed, great yellowcress, fen ragwort, mare's tail, flowering rush and great spearwort.
 They are all endangered in Slovenia.